 - Your baby’s growth: The second and third trimesters of your pregnancy are a time of great growth for your baby.
 Your baby will need you to consume many calories to help with that growth, and if you aren’t eating enough, you may experience hunger pangs.

 - Consuming too many liquids: You should always stay hydrated when pregnant and be sure to drink tons of water.
 There is a threshold you don’t want to reach though — consuming too many liquids can cause your stomach lining to stretch and result in intense hunger pangs.
 Shoot for 10 cups of fluid every day (source).
+Limiting liquids with meals may be a good idea because your stomach fills a lot faster when you’re pregnant because it’s getting pushed upward by your growing baby.

 - Spicy food: Spicy foods can cause heartburn and indigestion, but they can also irritate your stomach lining.